IamPyu/orm64/README.md

 I rewrote this in C++ a month after the C rewrite for some nice features like the *new* and *delete* keywords and lambdas.

+I later discovered that C++ is an unholy abomination of a language and rewrote it in C again.

-* Other stuff
+## Other stuff

-This project *probably* has a bunch of crappy code.
+This project **probably** has a bunch of crappy code.
 But don't blame me it's my first big C/C++ project in 2 years.